Rates last updated: June 1, 2021

 Tips for getting the best rate…

 - The company that advertises the lowest rate will not always have the best rate for you.
 The lowest advertised rates are for borrowers with excellent credit who borrow short-term (5 years).
-The best rate for the loan length you need could be with a number of different companies.
+The best rate for the loan length you need could be with several different companies.

 - Shopping around will not hurt your credit score.
-The credit bureaus treat multiple credit inquires in a short period of time as one single credit check so that you are not penalized for shopping around.
+The credit bureaus treat multiple inquires in a short period as one single credit check so that you are not penalized for shopping around.

 - Think about fixed vs. variable rate loans.
 The variable rate loans often are the lowest advertised, but they can go up.
-If you will be borrowing for a long time, consider a fixed rate loan, even if it means a slightly higher interest rate right now.
+If you are borrowing for a long time, consider a fixed-rate loan, even if it means a slightly higher interest rate right now.

-Tips for finding the best student loan consolidation company…
+Tips for finding the best student loan consolidation or refinance company…

 - Find out for yourself.
 Just because everything can be done online does not mean it should.
 Interact with their customer service as much as possible to get a feel for what it is like to do business with the company.
 The best time to do this is when you have an approval in hand.
 You can quiz them on the process and the terms of the deal they have proposed to you.